 Hmmm… have you ever been in a father’s (or grandfather’s) house?
 Does he give job descriptions to his grand kids?
 Things are messy, loud, unorganized and spontaneous.
 Yet, laughter and love are everywhere!
 Now, I’m not saying that’s, exactly, what church should be like… but, I do think Jesus was saying something when He rebuked His disciples by saying, “Let the children come to me.
 Don’t stop them!
 For the Kingdom of God belongs to those who are like these children.
 17 I tell you the truth, anyone who doesn’t receive the Kingdom of God like a child will never enter it.”
 Luke 18:16-17 Speaking of kid’s with callings…

-I’m also concerned about how we train those called. $100,000+ for a Bible College degree is the norm.
+I’m also concerned about how we train those called into ministry. $100,000+ for a Bible College/University degree is the norm.
 Student loans, classroom lectures, test taking and term-paper writing may not provide proper training or evaluation.
 Remember, some of the original disciples, church-leaders and church planters were ‘untrained’ — They had not attended the rabbinical schools of their day, yet they knew how to quote and explain scripture better than the rabbis.
 They were discipled.
-I’m not hating on seminary – I attended one – but, it’s not the only (or always the best) way to develop the calling in someone’s life.
+I’m not hating on seminary — I attended one and I was a professor at another — what I’m saying is that these institutions are not the only (or always the best) way to develop the calling in someone’s life.
 Discipleship must still trump diploma.
-I want people who know how to learn not those that think they have all the answers.
+Ministers should be active learners not those that think they have all the answers.

 Maybe we’re too serious, controlled and up-tight?
 Maybe we’ve lost the adventure of our calling and turned it into a job?
 Maybe we’re more full of ourselves than we are the Holy Spirit?